zbrachinara/quicksweeper-doc/src/player.md

 ### Property deltas and client/server

 Gameplay, from an implementation perspective, is the process of keeping the state between client and server, and on the serverside client states with each other, consistent.
-In order to do this, a client will regularly send events to the server that contain property deltas.
-A property delta is a description of the modifications done to properties in the time between events.
+In order to do this, the client and server, when an "event" occurs, will send messages to each other that contain property deltas.
+A property delta is a description of the changes to properties in the time between messages.

 ## Plexing